Overview – Redundancy

 For each Tag value there is a Source When Bad property that can be set to another local or remote Tag when the data quality of the original source is bad.
 The Source When Bad property can be set to Set Sources To Tag Value and then alternate source can then be defined to another Tag.

-Communications to OPC Server items can be enabled or disabled with the property Enable by Tag when the Data Source is set to OPC Item.
+Communications to a data source can be enabled or disabled with the property Enable by Tag.

 When the Enable by Tag property is enabled a Boolean Tag can be defined to enable of disable the communications based on its value.